Devisrisamidurai/Devops/cm87ol9yg000009jmd2yy8rhy.md

 1. **Isolation between the containers** to secure private information such as payment and finance applications.

-2. **Good communication between two containers**, such as the front end and back end, is essential for seamless communication in a real-time application used in production.
+2. **Good communication between two containers**, such as the frontend and backend, is essential for seamless communication in a real-time application used in production.

 ---

 ### Types of Docker Networks

 We discussed why and where networks are used in Docker containers.
-Now, let's look at how to implement them within containers for smooth communication, using the different types of Docker networks.Before that, let's look at some terms we will use in this blog:
+Now, let's look at how to implement them within containers for smooth communication, using the different types of Docker networks.
+Before that, let's look at some terms we will use in this blog:

 * **Docker Host:** A Docker host is a **physical or virtual machine** that runs the Docker daemon.